Return to IEP Home

 Note: In the remainder of this manual section, we will use IEP to mean both the IEP and the IFSP.

-The procedures, tasks or activities that are performed by a personal care assistant must fall within the scope of practice or professional responsibilities of the qualified professional who is training and supervising the personal care assistant.
+The procedures, tasks or activities that a personal care assistant performs must fall within the scope of practice or professional responsibilities of the qualified professional who is training and supervising the personal care assistant.